eirikhoye/airr_tools/README.md

 - Rearrangement_to_single_files.py  Split ImmunoSEQ rearrangement dataframe into individual files for each sequencing sample.
 - Some additional deprecated scripts kept for future reference, but not used in the analysis.

+R_markdowns/
+- Contains R markdowns used to generate figures used in the paper.
+Note this was the actual file used, some filepaths will have to be changed to your local directory structure.

 ```

 To generate hill diversity profiles, edit the config.yaml file to contain the appropriate paths.